bitonic-cjp/bl4p-client/BUGS.md

 and in the case of ongoing payments, the user should be alarmed.

+### 21. BL4P protocol request ID allows replay attacks
+... that is, if there is no TLS outer layer or if it has been broken.
+The problem is that it always starts at zero.

 ## Sub-optimal trading (within limits specified in orders)

 ### 7. All orders are immediately active